learn-co-curriculum/sinatra-activerecord-setup/README.md

 ### Connecting to the Database

-We now have access to all of the gems that we need, but we still need to setup a connection to our database.
+We now have access to all of the gems that we need, but we still need to set up a connection to our database.
 Add the following block of code to your `environment.rb` file (underneath `Bundler.require(:default, ENV['SINATRA_ENV'])`).

 ```ruby
 configure :development do